 All things considered, however, we have to recommend the Charge 3 over the Flip 4.
 It’s a bit more expensive, but the margin between the two isn’t nearly as large as it had been before the release of the Charge 4.

-So, unless you really want a speaker with a brighter sound or one that’s as compact as possible, you’ll find that the Charge 3 offers more bang for your buck, with more powerful bass and better battery life, among other things.
+So, unless you really want a speaker with a livelier sound or one that’s as compact as possible, you’ll find that the Charge 3 offers more bang for your buck, with stronger bass and improved battery life, among other things.

 Also, if you’re wondering whether there’s any reason to buy the Charge 4 rather than the Charge 3, we’ll spare you the trouble – there isn’t!

-The Charge 4 does sound marginally better and has an even better battery, but it has fewer features, with both the microphone and voice assistant support gone, for example.
+The Charge 4 does sound slightly better and has a better battery, but it has fewer features, with both the microphone and voice assistant support removed, for instance.